[ Printer Friendly Version ] [ Report Abuse ]

 Grizelda Goyle looked like a troll, and her brother was even worse.
 We met at our Sorting: I remember staring around the Great Hall, taking in the flickering candles that emanated so much more light than any non-magical frame, the wondrous ceiling which reflected the night sky outside.
 Today it was a clear night, the bright moon shining down, I felt, just for me, in celebration of the youngest Greengrass-Yaxley girl finally ascending to Hogwarts.
 There was no doubt about where I would get Sorted, and I filled my spirit with the excitement of it all.

 The large girl standing in front of me blocked my view of the Sorting Hat.
 Peeved, I tried to peek around her, brushing my dark braid against her back in the process.
 She stepped back and stomped on my foot, hard.

 At last it was my turn.
 I sat, trembling a little, eyes closed so I wouldn’t have to face the expectant eyes of the older students or, even worse, Daphne’s critical gaze.

 Are you sure? the voice of the Hat asked, and I realized I couldn’t tell what gender it was.
 I see inside your head.
 You are thirsty, yes, you crave greatness, to be set above your peers, for recognition.
 Yet I see something else: bravery, sacrifice, a power to love.
 A perceptiveness that not many have.

 Well, if you’re sure… the Hat said warningly.
 I am hardly a seer nor pretend to know the futures of children.
 But I believe that for you, daughter of Yaxley, there will come a time when your loyalties will change, when you will doubt your House.
 It's all here: that potential, that fear.
 Hopefully it won’t be too late when you realize.

-“SLYTHERIN!” the Hat finally bellowed, and, numb with shock, I hopped off the stool.
+“SLYTHERIN!” the thing finally bellowed, and, numb with relief, I hopped off the stool.
 Though a sense of relief washed over me, I had never heard of the Sorting Hat issuing warnings to a student before.
 I soon learned that it was considered quite taboo, especially within Slytherin, to speak of what the hat may or may not have said inside my head.

 As I took my place beside Theo Nott, who gave me a one-armed hug, I saw Draco Malfoy, who I recognized from childhood, miming passing out down the table.
 In typical self-conscious fashion, I hoped he wasn’t making fun of me and my Sorting - Daphne had whispered to me that I looked quite faint and to pull my complexion together when I stopped for her congratulations.
 Crabbe and the brute Goyle siblings roared in laughter at Draco, Griz Goyle giving me a piggish look.
 Rolling my eyes, I turned to cheer loudly as Amaris, my new friend from the Hogwarts Express, was Sorted into Slytherin as well.

 “What the hell are you doing?”
 I demanded, sheltering the little furball with my body and facing the girls.